 Top / featured image flickr photo by cogdogblog http://flickr.com/photos/cogdog/6313569378 shared under a Creative Commons (BY) license

-The post "My Grandfather Was Kind of a Big Deal in the Construction Business" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2015/05/my-grandfather-was-kind-of-a-big-deal/) on May 26, 2015.
+The post "My Grandfather Was Kind of a Big Deal in the Construction Business" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2015/05/my-grandfather-was-kind-of-a-big-deal/) on May 26, 2015.